jxtse/auto-paper-harvester/README.md

    - Missing credentials simply exclude the corresponding publisher.
    - At least one `mailto` is required for Crossref/OpenAlex (polite requests policy).
    - Springer returns open access records only; paywalled content still needs manual access.
+   - Credentials are optional—any publisher without configuration is skipped with an explanatory log message.

 The utility automatically reads the local `.env` file before resolving environment variables.